‘TUMMY TIME’ – Postnatal Core Restore Class

 - Want to work out with other like-minded new mums?

-CLASS IS NOW A HYBRID: IN-PERSON AS WELL AS A SIMULTANEOUS ZOOM LIVESTREAM.
+CLASS IS HYBRID: IN-PERSON AS WELL AS A SIMULTANEOUS ZOOM LIVESTREAM.
+NEXT BLOCK RUNS 1ST – 29TH NOV.

 My Tummy Time class was specially designed to help women reconnect with their bodies after giving birth.
 I was blessed with a very easy pregnancy and expected my birth and revovery to be just as straightforward.
 This was not the case.
 I suffered a placental abruption during labour, which necessitated a lot of intervention to save my son’s life, and resulted in a much tougher recovery than I could have anticipated.
 I also suffered with accute anxiety attacks and postnatal depression for a long time after giving birth.
 I’m sharing this so that you understand I am walking this path with you.
 I know what it’s like to experience a compromised pelvic floor and a gaping tummy.
 I get it, I really do.
 Tummy Time is essentially the programme I designed for myself after my son was born in 2015.